A Wonderful Easy Day Trip to Lucca, Italy

 Lucca is perfectly positioned for a wonderful day trip, just 51 miles from Florence and 32 miles from Livorno.
 It’s also conveniently located for a combined half-day trip with Pisa, making it an ideal option for those cruising through the Mediterranean or exploring more of Tuscany in a single day.

-While planning our day trip to Lucca, Italy, we chose to rent a car at Livorno Cruise Port and drive there.
+While planning our day trip to Lucca, Italy, we rented a car at Livorno Cruise Port and drove there.
 It was about a 45-minute drive from the port, and I would absolutely do it again.

 featured blog image with tex | A blog header image with the text "Lucca, Italy in a Day" over a panoramic view of Lucca's rooftops and surrounding hills.Pin